 Wastewater Treatment System

 Wastewater is termed as the water that has been affected by human use.
-The source of wastewater can be domestic, industrial, and surface runoff.
+Wastewater originates from various sources, including domestic use, industrial processes, and surface runoff.

 The purpose of treatment of wastewater is to prevent water-borne diseases, protect the receiving water body or land where the wastewater is being disposed of.
 The main purpose of treating wastewater currently is to reuse it in order to conserve the water bodies.